Coronavirus - Financial Advice and Support

 - You may be eligible for Universal Credit which can include an amount to help with the cost of rent.
 Some people can still make a claim for Housing Benefit including those in temporary accommodation, people over state pension qualifying age and some people who get disability benefits.

-- If you are in private rented accommodation, the Scottish Government has introduced a temporary change to the legislation, which amends the eviction procedure to make all grounds for eviction under the Private Residential Tenancy discretionary and extends the notice periods required to terminate a tenancy.
+- If you are in private rented accommodation, the Scottish Government has introduced a temporary change to the legislation, which amends the eviction procedure to make most grounds for eviction under the Private Residential Tenancy discretionary and extends the notice periods required to terminate a tenancy.

 - The First Tier Tribunal Housing and Property Chamber which deals with private tenancy evictions in Scotland resumed proceedings from 9th July 2020 but is currently handling all cases by teleconference.
 If you are forced to leave your home and the proper procedures have not been followed, this is an illegal eviction.
 More information about your rights can be found on the Shelter Scotland website.